chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 ```
 ### Add the file to the staging area
-`git add` the file **you** edited to the git staging area using the `git add` command. **ENSURE** you replace `johnny_appleseed.txt` with the actual name of the file.
+`git add` the file **you** edited to the Git staging area using the `git add` command. **ENSURE** you replace `johnny_appleseed.txt` with the actual name of the file.

 ```bash
 $ git add johnny_appleseed.txt
 ```

 ### Status check
-Take a look at things now that the file has been staged, again using `git status`...
+Take a look at things now that the file has been staged, again using `git status` ...
 We should notice that a line in the output identifies that a text file has been modified AND is now ready to be committed.

 ```bash
 $ git status